|This is an unofficial version.

 (b) in the case of a corporation, to a fine of not more than $50,000.

-NOTE: This section contained consequential amendments to The Public Utilities Board Act which are now included in that Act.
+NOTE: This section contained consequential amendments to The Public Utilities Board Act that are now included in that Act.

 COMING INTO FORCE

 This Act comes into force on a day fixed by proclamation.